optimalisatie/exec.js/README.md

 In Chrome 59/60+ and possibly Firefox 53+ using `requestIdleCallback` ([info](https://developer.mozilla.org/nl/docs/Web/API/Window/requestIdleCallback)) makes it possible to use `exec.js` for non-blocking background computations with faster round trip performance than WebWorkers.
 In tests with a page with animated spinners (GIFs) there was no effect on the animations while the computations were processed faster than in a WebWorker.
 Further testing is needed.

-The following code can be used to test the solution that may provide multi-threading/non-blocking performance with no startup latency and up to 100x better round trip speed than WebWorkers.
+The following code can be used to test non-blocking UI performance compared to a WebWorker.
+Use a page with animated GIFs to detect if the computations block the UI. (simply copy and paste the code in the console on a page).

 ```javascript
 // heavy workload for exec.js and WebWorker